Back Pain Causes Anger – Don't Let It Ruin Your Close Relationships

 It's a random sh*tstorm that you are left to deal with everyday of your life mostly through no fault of your own.

-So I'm sure we've all asked ourselves the same things:
+So I'm sure we've all asked ourselves the same things in our darker moments such as:

 These are questions that no-one can give us an answer for.